 Stewardship takes place at the intersection of our spirituality and our ethics.
 We both celebrate life and accept the responsibility to love and care for the gifts of life.
 Stewardship is about taking care of something we value and enabling it to grow.
 When we become stewards, we take responsibility and contribute our time, talent and treasure.
 Stewardship undergirds everything that a faith community does and calls us into deeper connection with each other.

 We know that stewardship encompasses much more than financial contributions:

-For Unitarian Universalists, the stewardship financial pledge is a celebration of the fact that the congregation is supported and governed by the people; it is a voluntary act of commitment.
+For Unitarian Universalists, the stewardship financial pledge is a celebration of the fact that the congregation is supported and governed by the members; it is a voluntary act of commitment.
 It is also a privilege.
 Participating in our annual generosity campaign signals a shared commitment to the work of the congregation.
-For us at UUCFM we are transitioning and evolving our stewardship program to better meet the needs of the members of our congregation as well as the financial needs of the congregation.
+For us at UUCFM we are transitioning and evolving our stewardship program to better meet the needs of our members as well as the financial needs of the congregation.
 We expect every member to give both time and financial contributions to the congregation and its programs.
 We ask that, when you renew your commitment, you consider a cost-of-living adjustment each year.
 Our Stewardship Committee will contact members explaining ways they can express their generosity.

 We understand that many of our members have busy lives, filled with urgent demands on their time.
 We have an on-line pledge form that’s a convenient confidential way for members to pledge/renew their Stewardship Commitment to our faith community.
 Please take a few moments to complete the form here and to add your comments and feedback in the space provided.